-Theavy Buty B Heavy Duty Diesei Trucks (cont.)
-Eligible Equipment (continued) A drayage truck means any in-use on-road vehicle (GVWR of 26,001 lbs or greater) that pulls a trailer or chassis that is used for transporting cargo (such as containerized, bulk, or break-bulk goods) that operates: On or transgresses through port or intermodal railyard property for the purpose of Off-port or intermodal railyard property transporting cargo or empty containers or Off-port or intermodal railyard property transporting cargo or empty containers or chassis that originated from or is destined to a port or intermodal railyard property.
-Drayage truck owners are eligible to apply for priority drayage truck funding that may be available (not available in every solicitation) for truck replacement or PM + NOx retrofit projects if the owner demonstrates all of the following for the existing truck: Meets all of the other requirements of this section.
-Made at least 12 visits to California ports and railyards (combined) over the last 12 months. • For truck replacement projects (Option 4), has a MY1994-2003 engine, and was registered in the California Drayage Truck Registry and was retrofitted with an ARB-verified Level 3 diesel particulate filter by June 30, 2010. • For PM + NOx retrofit projects (Option 2), has a MY2004-2006 engine, was registered in the California Drayage Truck Registry by June 30, 2010, and would be upgraded with a PM + NOx retrofit no later than December 31, 2010. • For three-way truck transactions (Option 5), please see page A-6.
+Eligible Equipment (continued)

+A drayage truck means any in-use on-road vehicle (GVWR of 26,001 lbs or greater) that pulls a trailer or chassis that is used for transporting cargo (such as containerized, bulk, or break-bulk goods) that operates:

+- On or transgresses through port or intermodal railyard property for the purpose of loading, unloading, or transporting cargo, including transporting empty containers and chassis, or - Off-port or intermodal railyard property transporting cargo or empty containers or chassis that originated from or is destined to a port or intermodal railyard property.

+Drayage truck owners are eligible to apply for priority drayage truck funding that may be available (not available in every solicitation) for truck replacement or PM + NOx retrofit projects if the owner demonstrates all of the following for the existing truck:

+- Meets all of the other requirements of this section. - Made at least 12 visits to California ports and railyards (combined) over the last 12 months. - For truck replacement projects (Option 4), has a MY1994-2003 engine, and was registered in the California Drayage Truck Registry and was retrofitted with an ARB-verified Level 3 diesel particulate filter by June 30, 2010. - For PM + NOx retrofit projects (Option 2), has a MY2004-2006 engine, was registered in the California Drayage Truck Registry by June 30, 2010, and would be upgraded with a PM + NOx retrofit no later than December 31, 2010. - For three-way truck transactions (Option 5), please see page A-6.

 Note: If priority drayage truck funding is not available or is exhausted before all eligible drayage trucks are funded, any remaining, unfunded drayage trucks will compete with other trucks.

-Ineligible Equipment Trucks subject to ARB's public and utility fleet rule.
-Ldubilleur Trucks subject to ARB's solid waste collection vehicle rule.
-Trucks subject to ARB's diesel cargo handling equipment rule.
+- Trucks subject to ARB's public and utility fleet rule. - Trucks subject to ARB's solid waste collection vehicle rule. - Trucks subject to ARB's diesel cargo handling equipment rule.